 Olive Oil and Dementia: The Power of 7 Grams

-Eating just 7 grams of extra virgin olive oil a day can reduce your risk of dying from dementia by 28 percent.
-What's the link between olive oil and dementia?
+Eating just 7 grams of extra virgin olive oil per day is enough to reduce the risk of dying from dementia by 28 percent.
+What is the link between olive oil and dementia?

-The health benefits of olive oil are now well known.
-From improving heart health to fighting inflammation, olive oil can also play a role in reducing the risk of dementia.
-A growing body of scientific research points to olive oil's protective effects on the brain.
-In this blog post, we delve deeper into how olive oil can contribute to a healthy brain and reduce the risk of dementia.
+The health benefits of olive oil are now widely known, from improving heart health to fighting inflammation.
+But did you know that olive oil can also play a role in reducing the risk of dementia?
+More and more scientific research points to the protective effects of olive oil on the brain.
+In this blog, we delve deeper into the ways olive oil can contribute to a healthy brain and reduce the risk of dementia.

-Dementia is a debilitating, disastrous, and deeply saddening disease that affects 55 million people worldwide, and at least as many close relatives are forced to watch helplessly.
-It is the seventh most common cause of death for older adults.
+Dementia is a debilitating, disastrous, and very sad disease affecting 55 million people worldwide, with at least as many direct relatives having to watch helplessly.
+It is number seven on the list of diseases from which most elderly people die.

-Unfortunately, things won't get much better in the future.
+Unfortunately, things are not expected to get much better in the future.
 The number of people with dementia is expected to triple by 2050.
-This means we are all at increased risk of developing dementia later in life.
+This means that we all run a higher risk of developing dementia in later life.

-Unfortunately, there's no cure yet.
-If only there were something that could reduce the risk of this nasty disease!
+Sadly, there is no cure yet.
+If only there was something you could do to reduce the risk of this awful disease!

 Good news!
-The results of a long-term study from the Harvard T.H.
+The results of a long-term study by the Harvard T.H.
 Chan School of Public Health were recently announced.
-The study ( which you can read here ) followed 92,383 participants for 28 years.
-During this period, 37,649 deaths were recorded, 4,751 of which were related to a dementia diagnosis.
+The study (which you can read here) followed 92,383 participants for 28 years.
+During this period, 37,649 deaths were recorded, of which 4,751 were linked to a diagnosis of dementia.

-Participants who ate at least 7 grams of olive oil per day had a significantly lower risk of dying from dementia, compared to participants who consumed less than 0.5 grams per day.
+Participants who consumed at least 7 grams of olive oil per day had a significantly lower risk of dying from dementia compared to participants who consumed less than 0.5 grams per day.

 How much olive oil do we eat on average in the Netherlands?
-The average Dutch person consumes about 1 liter per year.
+Converted per Dutch person, about 1 liter per year is consumed.
 That amounts to 2.74 grams per day.
-Even if we ate that much every day—which we don't—and it were premium-quality extra virgin olive oil—which we don't—it still wouldn't be enough.
-To avoid needing healthcare later in life, we now need to eat more extra virgin olive oil every day.
+Even if we ate that every day - which we don't - and it was premium quality extra virgin olive oil - which it isn't - it still wouldn't be enough.
+To stay out of care in later life, we need to eat more extra virgin olive oil now, every day.

 Mediterranean or Dutch diet

 Reducing your risk of dementia by 28% by simply eating a teaspoon of olive oil every day is, of course, fantastic.
-But this study reveals something else important: it states "regardless of diet quality."
-Interestingly, the link between olive oil and dementia was observed regardless of diet choice.
-Whether participants followed a healthy diet or not, the positive effect of olive oil remained.
+But this study also shows something else important: it states "regardless of diet quality."
+Interestingly, the link between olive oil and dementia was established independently of dietary choice.
+Whether participants followed a healthy diet or not, the positive effect of olive oil persisted.

 Besides extra virgin olive oil, there's no need to follow a special diet.
-So, extra virgin olive oil is also helpful for anyone following the Dutch diet, which primarily consists of potatoes, vegetables, and meat, with occasional trips to snack bars, Chinese restaurants, or Thai restaurants.
+So, extra virgin olive oil also helps everyone who follows the Dutch diet with mainly potatoes, vegetables, and meat, and an occasional visit to the snack bar, the Chinese, and the Thai restaurant.

 A teaspoon a day, how do you do that?
-For example, by drizzling extra virgin olive oil over your potatoes, vegetables, or meat.
-You can also saute your potatoes, meat, or fish in extra virgin olive oil ( click here for more about baking and frying in olive oil ), or use it to make gravy.
-You can make mayonnaise with olive oil, or add a dash to your yogurt or vanilla ice cream.
-Or you can just sip your extra virgin olive oil straight from a spoon.
-Incorporating olive oil into your diet is simple, delicious, and, as it turns out, may even be vital in the long run.
+For example, by drizzling a splash of extra virgin olive oil over your potatoes, vegetables, or meat.
+You can also fry your potatoes, meat, or fish nicely in extra virgin olive oil (click here for more on frying in olive oil), or make your gravy with it.
+You can make mayonnaise with olive oil, you can also put a dash in your yogurt or over your vanilla ice cream.
+Or you can slurp your extra virgin olive oil pure, straight from a spoon.
+Incorporating olive oil into your diet is simple, delicious, and, it turns out, potentially life-saving in the long run.
 Here are a few more tips:

-• Bake and roast with olive oil: Use olive oil to bake or roast vegetables for rich flavor and added nutrients.
-A study ( click here ) shows that baking vegetables in olive oil is healthier than boiling them.
-The olive oil locks in all the nutrients, while boiling them cooks out most of the nutrients and discards them when draining.
+- Bake and roast with olive oil: Use olive oil to bake or roast vegetables for a rich flavor and extra nutrients.
+There is a study (click here) that shows that frying vegetables in olive oil is healthier than boiling them.
+The olive oil locks all the nutrients into the vegetables, whereas when you boil, you cook out most of the nutrients and discard them when draining.

-• Drizzle olive oil over dishes: Add a splash of extra virgin olive oil to soups, pastas, or even bread for added flavor and health benefits.
+- Drizzle olive oil over dishes: Add a splash of extra virgin olive oil to soups, pasta, or even bread for extra flavor and health benefits.

-So it doesn't matter what else you eat, as long as you consume at least a teaspoon of extra virgin olive oil every day, you reduce your risk of dementia.
+So it doesn't matter what else you eat, if you just use at least a teaspoon of extra virgin olive oil every day, you reduce your risk of dementia.
 According to the study, even small dietary changes had significant effects.
-For example, replacing 5 grams of mayonnaise per day with 5 grams of olive oil reduces the risk of dementia by 14 percent, and replacing 5 grams of margarine with olive oil reduces the risk by 8 percent.
-Small steps are important, too.
-However, according to the study, people who followed a Mediterranean diet had the lowest risk of dementia.
+For example, the study shows that you reduce your risk of dementia by 14 percent if you replace 5 grams of mayonnaise per day with 5 grams of olive oil, and replacing five grams of margarine with olive oil reduces the risk by eight percent.
+So small steps are also important.
+But individuals who, according to the study, followed a Mediterranean diet had the lowest risk of dementia.

-Several previous studies support the findings of this new research.
-A 2015 Spanish study already showed that a Mediterranean diet with a higher olive oil intake could significantly reduce the risk of dementia in older adults followed for 6.5 years.
-Furthermore, in 2019, the World Health Organization recommended that seniors follow a Mediterranean diet to maintain their cognitive abilities.
+Several previous studies support the results of this new research.
+A Spanish study from 2015 already showed that a Mediterranean diet with a higher consumption of olive oil could significantly reduce the risk of dementia in elderly people followed for 6.5 years.
+In addition, the World Health Organization already advised seniors in 2019 to follow a Mediterranean diet to maintain their cognitive abilities.

 How Olive Oil Can Reduce the Risk of Dementia